kaBeech/monads-are-easy/README.md

 ## Summary

+- Update: a monad is just an endofunctor that's also a monoid in the same category.
+Idk why Saunders couldn't have just said that haha.
+This page will likely get updated gradually.

 A monadic type is the base type plus some structure which may contain extra information/effects.

 Having a monad means that: